Rihanna to Headline Apple Music's Super Bowl Halftime Show

-Rihanna to headline Apple Music’s Super Bowl halftime show originally appeared on NBC Sports Chicago
+Rihanna to headline Apple Music’s Super Bowl halftime show originally appeared on NBC Sports Boston

 The NFL and Rihanna have confirmed the popstar will be headlining this year’s Super Bowl halftime show.